Technology at the Limits of Comprehension

 Welcome to the website of Samuel Arbesman.
 I’m a complexity scientist.

 I examine the future of knowledge in our age of scientific and technological change and what that means for society.
 I’m currently Scientist in Residence at Lux Capital, a venture capital firm focused on big daring ideas in science and technology.
-My newest book Overcomplicated is out July 2016 and The Half-Life of Facts is available in paperback.
+My newest book is Overcomplicated, and The Half-Life of Facts is available in paperback.

 What if technology makes scientific discoveries that we can’t understand?